2009 Richmond High School gang rape: Details

 They were kicking her in her head and they were beating her up, robbing her and ripping her clothes off; it's something you can't get out your mind.
 I saw people, like, dehumanizing her; I saw some pretty crazy stuff.

-She was pretty quiet; I thought she was like dead for a minute but then I saw her moving around.
+She was pretty quiet; I thought she was like dead for a minute but then I saw her moving around...
 I feel like I could have done something but I don't feel like I have any responsibility for anything that happened.

 Witnesses are believed to have recorded video footage of the attack using camera-equipped mobile phones, but local police have not been able to obtain the recordings.
 At least two dozen bystanders watched the assault without calling 911 to report it.

 Arrests

 Seven male suspects had been arrested in connection with the case.
 One of the initial suspects was subsequently released without charge due to lack of evidence.
 This initial suspect has since claimed that he was merely a witness present at the scene, and that his intent was to help the victim including offering her his shirt.
 However, he said that he did not contact authorities because he lacked a cell phone and was afraid of retaliation for "snitching".
 The remaining suspects range in age from 15 to 21.
 Police stated that they were looking for additional people in relation to the crime.
 A 43-year-old male was later arrested in relation to the events.

 Four of the suspects were arraigned on October 29 in the Contra Costa County Superior Court in Martinez.
 One entered a plea of not guilty to the two charges of rape with a foreign object and rape by force, while the others chose not to enter a plea at the time.
-Authorities have indicated that they expect all three juvenile defendants to be charged as adults.
+Authorities indicated that they expected all three juvenile defendants to be charged as adults.
 All six suspects entered not guilty pleas on Tuesday, December 1, 2009.